-With dynamic microphones be cautious when choosing an audio interface.
-Some of dynamic microphones require quite a bit of gain and not all audio interfaces can provide enough.
+With dynamic microphones, be cautious when choosing an audio interface.
+Some dynamic microphones require quite a bit of gain and not all audio interfaces can provide enough.
 The ones mentioned above are sufficient for respective microphones.

 2. How to choose the correct microphone?

 XLR or USB microphone?

 The first thing you’ll need for recording audio is a microphone.
 You have the option to choose between XLR and USB microphones.

 XLR microphones will provide high audio quality, but compared to USB microphones, they will cost more and require additional gear to work, which could accumulate to a hefty price tag.
-For an XLR microphone to work, you’ll be required to purchase an audio interface, XLR cable, shock mount and microphone stand, although occasionally some of these are included in the bundle with a microphone.
+For an XLR microphone to work, you’ll be required to purchase an audio interface, XLR cable, shock mount and microphone stand.
+However, occasionally some of these are included in the bundle with a microphone.

 USB microphone could be the single piece of equipment you will buy if you’re willing to sacrifice audio quality and future upgrade options.
-They come with a USB cable that can be attached straight to the computer via USB port without the need for an audio interface or XLR cable.
+They come with a USB cable that can be attached straight to the computer via a USB port without the need for an audio interface or XLR cable.
 Usually, USB microphones come with all the requisite gear such as a microphone stand and mount, although they are often low quality.
 This means you can plug the USB microphone into the PC and it’ll work immediately without hassle.

 If you choose to buy a USB microphone, I recommend getting one of these microphones at different price points:

 - Up to $50 – Blue Snowball ICE

 - Up to $100 – Blue Yeti Nano